 For information on Gallery Los Olivos, click here.

 Over the years, I have worked in several somewhat distinct media, including, of course, traditional darkroom and silver printing, various internegative processes, and in recent years, a variety of inkjet media.
 With the advent of modern inkjet printers and inks, it became clear that the silver print had become an "alternative" medium.
 The wet process has simply been eclipsed by the best modern digital approaches.
 My effort has been to push the envelope in B&W inkjet printing, which has taken a back seat to color by the major printer companies.
 As a former darkroom worker who often mixed his own developers from the raw components (for example, POTA for Tech Pan film), the B&W inkset development work I did came rather naturally.
 (A brother who was a PhD chemist in the carbon field didn't hurt.)

 Of particular interest to B&W printers who want the best for the least, the generic dilution base formulas for diluting matte black pigment inks is also linked to this page.
-These allow creative printers to make their own unique and very cost effective inksets, for for matte papers only.
+These allow creative printers to make their own unique and very cost effective inksets, but for matte papers only.

 My primary wide format printer (an Epson 9800) is loaded with a variant of what I call my "Glossy Carbon Variable Tone" inkset.
 This puts 100% carbon pigments, which are by far the most lightfast, in all but one of the ink positions.
 In one ink position I have a specially formulated "toner" that is light blue.
 This gives a print tone range from warm (natural carbon) to neutral, while at the same time keeping the job of making profiles rather simple.